RAGE-toolkit/Artic-nf/meta_data/primer-schemes/EA_2024/README.md

 ## 📌 Reference Genome

 - **Virus:** Rabies virus
-- **Accession:** OR045981
+- **Accession:** OR045981 (id:Z00861838)
 - **Source:** NCBI GenBank
 - **Length:** 11,695 bp (original)
 - **File:** `EA_2024.reference.fasta`

 ### 🔧 Reference Genome Modifications

-The genome OR045981 was used as the starting reference but had unresolved regions (`N`s) at both ends.
-These missing regions were replaced by splicing in consensus sequence derived from East African genomes:
+A 51% consensus sequence of the sequence panel used in primer design was generated.
+Any ambiguous bases (Ns) in the consensus were replaced with the base call in genome Z00861838 (accession OR045981, as the primary seq in primer design).
+Since this genome had unresolved regions (`N`s) at both ends missing regions were replaced by splicing in consensus sequence derived from all available East African genomes:

 - **5′ end:** 79 bp spliced in
 - **3′ end:** 149 bp spliced in